5 Ways Your Social Justice Personal Statement Might Be Missing the Mark

 Tip: Use this MSW personal statement template to start brainstorming your ideas and to come up with a social justice issue that is connected to your experience and goals!

-Mistake #2: Not including enough references
+Mistake #2: Not Including Enough References

 Another common mistake I see when reviewing personal statements is applicants not having enough references in the social justice analysis section.
 While it isn’t all about the number of references that you have, if you only have one or two sources to back up your entire argument, this won’t be as convincing as a well-researched analysis section.